nathimel/nathimel.github.io/_pages/about.md

 I'm interested in the principles that underlie our ability to efficiently represent the world and to communicate these representations to other minds.
 My projects have focused on:
 - how pressure for communicative efficiency can explain variation in [semantic typology](https://nathimel.github.io/publication/3_modals-effcomm-salt),
-- how such efficiency might [emerge](https://nathimel.github.io/publication/1_ibsg) from well-studied evolutionary dynamics,
+- how such efficiency might [emerge](https://nathimel.github.io/publication/1_ibsg) from generic evolutionary dynamics,
 - and how optimal compression might shape how people learn [concepts](https://nathimel.github.io/publication/0_ocm).

 Here is my [cv](../files/nathaniel_imel_cv.pdf).